 Breaking down barriers

-Since most of these barriers are psychological, the root of the problem lies in education and raising public awareness about cancer and the importance of cancer screening.
+Most of these barriers are psychological, so the root of the problem lies in education and raising public awareness about cancer and the importance of cancer screening.
 Once people understand the benefits of cancer screening, they will be more willing to participate in screening.
-In addition, popularizing knowledge about cancer will make people more open-minded about cancer, thereby increasing their understanding of cancer.
+In addition, popularizing knowledge about cancer will make people have a more open view of cancer, thereby increasing understanding of cancer.

-In addition, the way of propagating and popularizing knowledge about cancer can also gradually erase the embarrassment caused by women's psychology of trying to maintain ethical standards when screening for cancer in sensitive areas.
+In addition, the way of propagating and popularizing knowledge about cancer can also gradually erase the embarrassment caused by women's psychological efforts to maintain ethical standards when screening for cancer on sensitive parts.
 Previously, childbirth and family planning were sensitive topics, but now thanks to the effect of propaganda, they have become normal stories.
-If cancer is also properly propagated in the community, psychological barriers, fear and taboos about cancer will gradually be removed.
+If cancer is also properly propagated in the community, psychological barriers, fears and taboos about cancer will gradually be removed.

 Source link